 - Proteins, such as meat, eggs or fish.

 - Seeds and plants, which can be used to grow fruits and veggies at home.

-- Snack foods such as chips, cookies, crackers or candy.
+- Certain snack foods such as chips, cookies, crackers or candy.

 - Non-alcoholic beverages, like tea, coffee, soda or energy drinks.

 - Cooking ingredients such as flour, sugar, baking soda or vegetable oil.